How to Apply

 Consideration for Admission

-Applications for fall 2017 are available through the Law School Admission Council (lsac.org).
+Applications for fall 2022 are available through the Law School Admission Council (lsac.org).
+The preferred application deadline is April 1, 2022; however, we will continue to accept applications until our class is full.

 To be considered for admission as a first-year JD student, applicants must complete the necessary application requirements.
-See specific requirements for international, visiting, and transfer applicants.
+See specific requirements for international, visiting, and transfer applicants here.

 - Personal Statement